Portuguese Primeira Liga

 Teams with most titles

-Beside these only five league winners, Académica, Vitória de Setúbal and Braga have been runners-up.
-In European elite football, the Portugese league is one of the most skewed in the way it is dominated by a few clubs.
-This became more apparent than ever in 1973 when Benfica won league after 28 won and 2 drawn games.
+In European elite football, the Portuguese league is one of the most skewed in the way it is dominated by a few clubs.
+This became more apparent than ever in 1973 when Benfica won the top division after 28 won and 2 drawn games.
 Porto carried out a similar achievement by winning 27 and drawing 3 during the 2010-2011 season.

 Capacity of Primeira Liga stadiums